seanchatmangpt/dspygen/README.md

 To install ollama first go: https://ollama.com/

-The default LLM should be set to model="llama3:8b-instruct-q5_1"
+The default LLM should be set to model="llama3:8b-instruct-q5_1" or "llama3:70b-instruct-q3_K_M" use from dspygen.lm.groq_lm import Groq from dspygen.lm.ollama_lm import Ollama and the init: init_dspy(Ollama, model="llama3:8b-instruct-q5_1", max_tokens=8000) or just run the blog_mudule.py

-For test and setup DSPy, Ollama and Weaviate go https://github.com/weaviate/recipes/blob/main/integrations/dspy/llms/Llama3.ipynb - not sure if Windows is supported
+Use Groq - get the API KEY from https://console.groq.com/keys and modify your .env like seen in .envDemo dont forget to init init_dspy(Groq, model="llama3-70b-8192", max_tokens=8000)

 # DSPyGen: Streamlining AI Development